Baystation12/Baystation12-Lore/Species/Vox.md

 *Vox Weaponry*

-Dart Gun: This is a standard weapon seen usually employed by many Primalis during their pirate years.
-Usually used to subdue targets from afar, as well as cause covert havoc through slipping unsuspecting targets hallucinogenic, or even providing beneficial chemicals to lucky individuals.
+Dart Gun: This is a common weapon used by Primalis, both as raiders and independent pirates.
+Usually used to subdue targets from afar, as well as cause havoc by slipping unsuspecting targets hallucinogenic drugs, it can also be used to apply beneficial chemicals to lucky individuals.
+While some models appear keyed to Vox physiology, similar weapons have been produced by human corporations and are more common.

-Spike Thrower: This is a weapon is used solely by Vox, as it’s biological nature and design leaves individuals who are not of vox origin, or a permitted user, to have mishaps involving loss of digits, or hands.
-It’s not entirely know how it works, but it appears its firing sequence is linked to the biological status of the weapon.
+Spike Thrower: A uniquely Vox weapon, the Spike Thrower is poorly understood by other races and organizations.
+It is biological in nature, and some facet of its design prevents its use by non-Vox.
+While even some Primalis may not know exactly how the weapon works, it generates and projects metal spikes of an adanced alloy towards targets at high speed.

 **Raiders**
 Raiding has been a recent but enjoyed addition to Vox society.
 With the sudden appearance of new advanced species in the universe, it meant Vox would no longer have to create many of the things they needed.
 Instead they could make due by stealing/scavanging these things from others.
 Vox society, for once, florished as many of their long standing problems and non-working equipment was replaced by newly crafted and well working goods.
 This lasted for a few years until said species got wiser to their tricks and their bounty dwindled from a river to a trickle.
 But with trading and the odd raid/scavenged station, they still grow to new heights every year.